SAP/openui5-docs/docs/Create_a_neo-app.json_Project_Configuration_File_28fa753.md

 The `neo-app.json` file contains all project settings for SAP Web IDE and is created in the root folder of your project.
 It is a JSON format file consisting of multiple configuration keys.
 The most important setting for you to configure is the path where the OpenUI5 runtime is located when starting the app.

 > Note:
-> SAP Web IDE is no longer available via SAP Cloud Platform trial accounts.
-Any references to SAP Web IDE in this documentation are only relevant for you if you have access to SAP Web IDE through a productive SAP Cloud Platform account.
+> SAP Web IDE is no longer available via SAP Business Technology Platform trial accounts.
+Any references to SAP Web IDE in this documentation are only relevant for you if you have access to SAP Web IDE through a productive SAP BTP account.
 Please consider SAP Business Application Studio as an alternative.
 See [App Development Using SAP Business Application Studio](App_Development_Using_SAP_Business_Application_Studio_6bbad66.md).
 >
 >